John Newcomer

-John Newcomer is an American game designer, best known for being the designer and lead developer of the 1982 pioneering arcade game Joust.
+John Newcomer is an American game designer, best known for being the designer and lead developer of the 1982 arcade video game Joust.
 He designed, animated, and produced multiple games for Williams Electronics, Midway Games, Cybiko, and MumboJumbo.

-Biography
+Early life

 Newcomer is the second of two children.
 His father, Robert, was a milkman and then a maintenance worker at University Park East movie theater.
 His mother, Beverly, was an administrative assistant and office manager.
-Newcomer attended Clay High School in South Bend, Indiana, where coincidentally one of his friends in the school chess club was Franz Lanzinger, who also ended up in the coin-op industry, working for Atari and designing games such as Crystal Castles.
+Newcomer attended Clay High School in South Bend, Indiana, where coincidentally one of his friends in the school chess club was Franz Lanzinger, who also ended up in the coin-op industry, working for Atari, Inc. and designing games such as Crystal Castles.
 Newcomer attended the University of Notre Dame, graduating in 1977 with a degree in industrial design.

 His first job was at Gordon Barlow Design in Skokie, Illinois, the company known for famous games and toys such as Mouse Trap and Toy Bomb.
 Newcomer worked as part of a team that generated over 100 new products through the prototype stage, some of which then went on to be manufactured by companies such as Hasbro, Mego, and Ideal.